 - Winter Intensive

-Students must enroll in the International Dance School / Peridance Center in order to be accepted into international dance programs at Peridance and apply for a F-1 visa.
-The following process is for all new, returning, and transfer students.
+International students must enroll in the International Dance School / Peridance Center in order to be accepted into the dance programs at Peridance and apply for a F-1 visa.
+The following process is for all new and transfer-in students.

-Note that if you are applying for the Certifticate Program or the Limon Program, you must audition for and be accepted into these programs before starting the process described below.
+Note that if you are applying for the Certificate Program, you must audition and be accepted into the program before starting the process described below.

 Once your registration has been processed, including the non-refundable registration fee of $350, you will receive a link to the Admission Package.